 Exhibition of photographs taken with a unique technique on metal plates

-The opening of the exhibition will take place on 10th October 2021.
+The opening of the exhibition will take place on 11th October 2021 from 2 p.m. to 6 p.m.
 The exhibition will open to the public on Monday 16th October 2021.
 Holders of tickets to any of the LVMF 2021 concerts can visit the exhibition until 30th November 2021 free of charge upon presentation of their festival ticket.

 |Who||Collegium Marianum (Czech Republic)